UzmaNahid/uzmanahid.github.io/README.md

 ## 📂 Projects

 ### *📌 Awesome Chocolates Analysis — SQL & Power BI*
 Performed end-to-end sales analysis using SQL for cleaning & transformation and built a Power BI dashboard with KPIs such as Total Sales, Growth %, and Geo-wise contribution.
-Identified a *21.86% decline, **78% recovery*, and regional performance insights.
+Identified a 21.86% decline, 78% recovery, and regional performance insights.

 ---

 ### *📌 Customer Churn Analysis — SQL & Power BI*
 Analysed customer churn using SQL-based segmentation and built an interactive Power BI dashboard.
-Identified high-risk customer groups including the *44.22% churn segment, and found **female customers churn more* compared to males.
+Identified high-risk customer groups including the *44.22% churn segment, and found female customers churn more compared to males.

 ---